agrawalsmart7/autoRecon/README.md

 **Phase 7**: Now in the last phase it will find the URLs in the WayBack machine but whose domain status code is 401, 403.
 And will Capture screen-shots of way-back URLs.

-**8**:- It will try to find default files for ex. phpinfo.php, htaccess.txt on each and every sub-domain.
+**Phase 8**:- It will try to find default files for ex. phpinfo.php, htaccess.txt on each and every sub-domain.
-<br>**9**:- Now lastly it will give you the results in HTML file.
+<br>**Phase 9**:- Now lastly it will give you the results in HTML file.

 # Usage: